-Auditable Standard/Key Performance Indicators Frequency/ Method/ Person Responsible Where results and any Associate Action Plan will be reported to, implemented and monitored; 2 a) Risks are being appropriately assessed and graded b) Lead Risk Owners are recorded against Risks c) Initial, current and target risks are recorded d) Controls are recorded e) Mitigating actions in place f) Review of risks within appropriate timescales g) Review of actions within appropriate timescales h) Groups Receiving relevant Risk Registers in accordance with their remit Annual/ Audit/ Head of Risk Management & Internal Audit (per audit programme) KPIs will also be built into standard reports going forward building a framework by which targets can be set and monitored.
-Head of Risk Management will provide a report to Executive Risk Group and the Audit and Risk Committee on the outcome of audit work.
+Auditable Standard/Key Performance Indicators Frequency/ Method/ Person Responsible Where results and any Associate Action Plan will be reported to, implemented and monitored; 1 Risk Management training will be monitored in line with current Trustwide mandatory training standards.
+Annually/ Report/ Head of Risk Management Executive Risk Group Audit and Risk Committee 2 a) Risks are being appropriately assessed and graded b) Lead Risk Owners are recorded against Risks c) Initial, current and target risks are recorded d) Controls are recorded e) Mitigating actions in place f) Review of risks within appropriate timescales g) Review of actions within appropriate timescales h) Groups Receiving relevant Risk Registers in accordance with their Annual Internal Audit (per audit programme) KPIs will be built into standard reports building a framework by which targets can be set and monitored.
 Report on the annual review of the Trust's risk management arrangements by Internal Audit to Executive Risk Group and the Audit and Risk Committee.
 The outcomes of the reviews will inform the Annual Governance Statement for consideration by the Audit and Risk Committee and Board.